Public Access Site Development

 To achieve this outcome, Chesapeake Bay Program partners have committed to:

-- Prioritizing public funding for public access.
+- Advocating for prioritizing public funding for public access.

 - Assessing urban access issues and needs.